Crypto-TII/TLS1.3/cpp/README.md

 When using secure hardware, the client private key may not be embedded in the source code, rather it exists in secure on-board memory.

 The installation process requires the *cmake* utility to be installed.
 Copy all files and subdirectories from this directory to a working directory.
+If necessary make configuration changes in *include/tls1_3.h*, in particular to select the CRYPTO\_SETTING.
+For now leave it unchanged as TYPICAL

 ## Miracl